 From Dowlaw, you can visit the ancient remains of Fast Castle (rebuilt 1522).
 This castle stands on the cliff edge and would once have only been accessible by drawbridge.
 Today, you can access the remains by a concrete path!

-The latter section of today’s walk follows the cliff tops to St Abbs, offering you stunning views of the coastline and the chance to see Kittewakes, puffins, oystercatchers, guillemots and curlews.
+The latter section of today’s walk follows the cliff tops to St Abbs, offering you stunning views of the coastline and the chance to see Kittiwakes, puffins, oystercatchers, guillemots and curlews.

 From Eyemouth you return to the rugged cliffs and sandy bays as you continue along the coastal trail.
 Watch out for roe deer as you walk.

-You cross the border from Scotland back into England and stay in the region of Marshall Meadows, the most northerly point in England.
+You will shortly cross the border from Scotland back into England and reach the region of Marshall Meadows. the most northerly point in England.